⊗tsSpGnPTL 36 of 37 menu

 Using Type Parameters in Generic Constraints in TypeScript

-TypeScript also has the ability to declare one type parameter that will be constrained by another type parameter.
-This is necessary when you have to copy properties from one object to another, while ensuring that we do not pass an extra property.
+TypeScript also allows the declaration of one type parameter that will be constrained by another type parameter.
+This is necessary when you need to copy properties from one object to another while ensuring that we do not pass an extra property.

-Let's look at the following example.
-Let's go back to the function myFunc, which determines the length of the variable:
+Let's consider the following example.
+Let's return to the myFunc function that determines the length of a variable:

 function myFunc <T> (data: T): T { console.log(data.length); // error return data; }

-However, now we want this function to work only with those types that have a length property.
-To do this, we will create an interface ILength, to which we will assign the property length of the numeric type:
+However, now we want this function to work only with types that have the length property.
+To do this, let's create an interface ILength and assign it the length property of the numeric type:

 interface ILength { length: number; }

-Next, in our function, we define a generic type that inherits from ILength via the keyword extends:
+Next, in our function, we will specify a generic type that inherits from ILength using the extends keyword:

 function myFunc <T extends ILength> (data: T): T { console.log(data.length); return data; }